nomilous/nez/EXAMPLE2/README.md

-    proxy DO: 'Stop messing about now...', (theres, Much, To, Be, done) ->
+    proxy DO: 'Stop messing about now...', (done, Much, To, Be, there, is) ->

-        theres Much To Be done()
+        there is Much To Be done()

 ```